forseti-security/forseti-security/.github/CONTRIBUTING.md

       - All submissions, including submissions by project members, require a code review.
       - The Github UI will display whether you have any merge conflicts that need to be resolved.
       - All tests must pass before we review your PR.
-To test locally, you can install the git hooks under `scripts/githooks`.
+To ensure this happens we recommend copying the `scripts/githooks` into your `.git/hooks`.

   1. After your PR is approved and all merge conflicts are resolved, we'll merge your PR.